 Best Things to Do in Los Alamos

 Los Alamos, as I hope I’ve been able to convince you, is a town with significant historical importance.
 But it’s also surrounded by sublime natural beauty.
-And there’s no better way to take in both the history and the beauty with Atomic City Tours.
-This very affordable tour will show you all the most interesting and important sights during 24 hours in Los Alamos.
-Also, there will be swag at the end.
-Well, not for you.
-For me.
-You can’t get the swag until you take the tour yourself.
+And there’s no better way to take in both the history and the beauty than with a self guided driving tour of the best things to do in Los Alamos.
+Make sure you stop by Bathtub Row, Bandolier National Monument, and…

 Three fun facts: Best Things to Do in Los Alamos